-- We have seen that arrays can be used to represent a group of data items that belong to the same type, such as int or fl oat. - > However, we cannot use an array if we want to represent a collection of data items of different types using a single name. - Fortunately, C supports a constructed data type known as structures, a mechanism for packing data of different types. - > A structure is a convenient tool for handling a group of logically related data items. - \triangleright For example, it can be used to represent a set of attributes, such as student_name, roll_number and marks. - \succ The concept of a structure is analogous to that of a 'record' in many other languages.
+- We have seen that arrays can be used to represent a group of data items that belong to the same type, such as int or float. - □ However, we cannot use an array if we want to represent a collection of data items of different types using a single name. - Fortunately, C supports a constructed data type known as structures, a mechanism for packing data of different types. - A structure is a convenient tool for handling a group of logically related data items.
+For example, it can be used to represent a set of attributes, such as student_name, - □ For example, it can be used to represent a set of attrib roll_number and marks. - □ The concept of a structure is analogous to that of a 'record' in many other languages.